 The tattooed biker smirked, "You, Bill would have made an awesome Hell's Legion biker."

 The foursome looked sized each other up for a moment, "Nah!" said Louis with absolute conviction born of three weeks surviving insanity with these people, "Francis, you'd look terrible in jungle green.
 You'd hate it.
 And Bill," the man laughed, "I'd hate to see you in a leather vest!"
 There was a chorus of chuckles, grins and half smiles.
-Francis admit it to himself, just himself that while Zoey was worth at least one and half on his "look out for number one" rule, the other three were worth a "1" too.
+Francis admit it to himself, just himself that while Zoey was worth at least one and half on his "look out for number one" rule, the other two were worth a "1" – between the two of them!
+Nobody was going to ever say that Francis was going soft!

 They waited, a comfortable silence, for the horde to cross the invisible line.
 That "line," was why survivors have guns.
 Bill took a drag on his cigarette, "Just remember now: Stick together."
 A cloud of exhaled nicotine tainted smoke seemed to form a near angelic halo around his head for a moment before it drifted away on the gentle night air.